Your Shopify domain is the web address where customers find your online store.

 You can add a domain name in Shopify using three different methods.
 Here they are:

-First Method: If you don’t have a domain name, you can buy and add a domain name on Shopify by following these 6 steps.
+First Method: If you don’t have a domain name, you can buy and add a domain name on Shopify.

 Second Method: If you already own a domain from a third-party provider (like GoDaddy or Bluehost), use the "Connect Existing Domain" option from the Domains setting screen.